Gain Professional Experience and Conduct Research With Leaders in Our Field

 -

-Program to Increase Diversity in Behavioral Medicine and Sleep Disorders Research (PRIDE) Summer Institute
+Behavioral Medicine & Sleep Disorders Research Summer Institute (BSM)

-Our PRIDE Summer Institute empowers qualified underrepresented minority scientists to launch careers in the field of behavioral medicine and sleep disorders research.
-The PRIDE Summer Institute offers intensive, multidisciplinary research training and mentorship to junior-level faculty members and other scientists who come from underrepresented racial and ethnic minority groups or who have a disability.
+The BSM Summer Institute empowers qualified underrepresented minority scientists to launch careers in the field of behavioral medicine and sleep disorders research.
+BSM offers intensive, multidisciplinary research training and mentorship to junior-level faculty members and other scientists who come from underrepresented racial and ethnic minority groups or who have a disability.

 We offer this opportunity to up to 12 qualified participants each summer.
 As a trainee during this two-week summer institute, you can expect to: